SansGuidon/bookmarks/sections/devops.md

 * [Devops Engineers](https://devopsengineers.com/) - A group of engineers talking about devops related topics in a Slack channel
 * [DevOpsChat](https://devopschat.co/) - Get involved with the Largest DevOps Slack Community
 * [SweetOps](https://slack.cloudposse.com/) - is a collaborative DevOps community for engineers of all skill levels, sponsored by Cloud Posse.
+* [A Cloud Guru Blog](https://acloudguru.com/blog) - Cloud Technology Updates and More | Stay up to date on what's happening in technology, industry insights, technical skills development and all things cloud learning, and cloud certifications.
+* [Honeycomb Blog](https://www.honeycomb.io/blog/) - Honeycomb helps engineering teams deeply understand their own production systems through observability.
+Their mission : Give all software engineering teams the observability they need to eliminate toil and delight their users.

 > Learn
 * [Derek E. Weeks](https://devops.com/21-devops-docker-reference-architectures/) - 21 DevOps and Docker Reference Architectures